 Open lines of communication

-Norm is available to all patients via our secure portal, onpatient.com.
+Your provider is readily available to you between visits via our secure portal, onpatient.com.
 You will be invited via email to sign up for the portal at or around your first appointment.
-On the portal, we can exchange secure messages regarding your treatment, you can ask questions about your medications, request refills, book or change appointments, etc. Norm checks the portal every single day and you can expect a response to your query generally within 24 hours at most.
-Phone calls or emails to the office are a slower and less effective means of communication, and are avoided for discussion of clinical matters.
+On the portal, we can exchange secure messages regarding your treatment, you can ask questions about your medications, request refills, book or change appointments, etc. Phone calls or emails to the office are a slower and less effective means of communication, and are avoided for discussion of clinical matters.

 Notes on psychiatric medications